 Using Blockchain.info, you can explore Bitcoin’s blockchain in more than 20 languages and in more than 20 different national currencies.

 It also has an advanced view mode that allows you to explore advanced stats such as transaction size, timestamp, and more.

 It doesn’t currently support the Bitcoin Cash blockchain.

-This is an another open-source blockchain explorer for Bitcoin that allows you explore transactions, blocks, and addresses.
+This is another open-source blockchain explorer for Bitcoin that allows you to explore transactions, blocks, and addresses.